Image: Kristian Messere in Harmonia from City of Wine (John Lauener)

 Harmonia was produced in 2023 by Grapevine Theatre in Kingston, Ontario, directed by Nigel Shawn Williams.

-Publication
+Publication and Press

-For a post-festival examination of the productions and their impact, read Alex Fallis’ article ‘Without our past….’ from Canadian Theatre Review 142, Spring 2010.
+For a post-Festival examination of the productions and their impact, read Alex Fallis’ article ‘Without our past….’ from Canadian Theatre Review 142, Spring 2010.

 Dramaturgy and process